Bobby Calf Consultative Process

 At the Primary Industries Ministerial Council (PIMC) meeting on 21 May 2009 it was agreed that a science-based standard for maximum allowable time off feed for bobby calves be prepared through Animal Health Australia (AHA) for the Australian Animal Welfare Standards and Guidelines – Land Transport of Livestock.

-AHA, on behalf of PIMC, seek comment from stakeholders and the public on decisions to be made as part of this process.
+AHA, on behalf of PIMC, sought comment from stakeholders and the public on decisions to be made as part of this process.
 The decisions are:

-AHA is seeking views from interested parties about how well:
+AHA sought views from interested parties about how well:

-It proposed that the standard SB4.5 be amended by the addition of the following clause:
+It was proposed that the standard SB4.5 be amended by the addition of the following clause:

 “be slaughtered or fed within 30 hours from last feed.”